onekum/elo_ranker/README.md

 The script takes the items for comparison as arguments upon execution.

 A theoretical infinite amount of items are allowed to be taken as arguments, but massive amounts of items will take an **extremely** long time for the user to rank.
-Use Merge Sort ranker if you plan on sorting a large amount of items.
+Use my merge sort ranker if you plan on sorting a large amount of items.